 Elliot Hentov is Head of Policy & Research, Official Institutions Group, at State Street Global Advisors, and a Member of the OMFIF Advisory Board.

-This is the first article in a two-part series on market liberalisation in China.
-The second part appeared on 3 October.
+This was the first article in a two-part series on ongoing market liberalisation in China.
+The second part is available here.